leftstick/vscode-favorites/README.md

 ## Usage

-I assume you have [git](https://git-scm.com/) installed.

-`vscode-favorites` will `log` your selected document, and display log information into a separate view
+`vscode-favorites` save your favorite resource in workspace `settings.json`, and show them in a separate view

 ### Configuration